SDR Metrics That Will Make Your Team Successful

 • How long it takes for a lead to become a sales-qualified lead

-This metric can alert you of any reps who are not maintaining the proper cadence or giving up on contacts too soon.
-At EBQ, we use our own lead rating system called EBRating to track lead progress and act as a cadence guide for our SDRs.
+This metric helps to alert you of any reps who are not maintaining the proper call cadence or may be giving up on contacts too soon.

-It’s crucial that your reps follow the established call cadence, so, with all other variables the same, you can better track and determine which cadence works best for your buyers and how receptive your leads are.
+It’s crucial that your reps follow the determined call cadence.
+Doing so effectively establishes it as a control group – all other variables being the same – so you can better track and determine which cadence works best for your buyers and how receptive your leads are.

-We can adjust our outreach frequency based on the averages we see in this metric.
-For example, if we find out that touching cold leads five times over a two-week period gives us the highest engagement rate, we will want to match our cold call cadence to this benchmark in the future.
+We can then make adjustments to our outreach frequency based on the averages seen in this metric.
+For example, if we discover that touching cold leads five times over the course of two weeks gives us the highest possible engagement rate, then obviously we want to match our cold call cadence to this benchmark moving forward.

-It’s helpful to look at the touches-over-time metric in relation to lead source.
-If we see a relatively low number of touches needed to convert leads generated from a trade show, we might conclude that the event was a good source of quality leads who fit well with our company.
+It’s especially helpful to look at the touches-over-time metric in relation to lead source.
+If we see a relatively low number of touches required to convert leads generated from a trade show, for example, we can potentially conclude that the event was a good source of quality leads who fit well with our company.

-If we notice that leads from other sources, like inbound efforts or certain list purchases, are receiving the same amount of touches as the trade show leads but not converting, we could adjust the frequency of our outreach or try to identify issues in lead fit or our messaging.
+If it comes to our attention that leads from other sources, like inbound efforts or certain list purchases, are receiving the same amount of touches as the trade show leads but not converting, we can then pivot to adjust the frequency of our outreach or work to identify potential issues with our lead fit or in our messaging.

-The number of touches over time can determine an ideal call cadence for your different types of leads.
-And after taking a closer look, you can also deduce where your most promising leads are being sourced from.
+The number of touches over time helps to determine an ideal call cadence for your different types of leads.
+After taking a closer look, you can also typically deduce where your most promising leads are being sourced from.

-While quantitative measurements can be taken with more simplistic apps and systems, we depend on Salesforce, our CRM of choice, for essentially all of our SDR metrics and reporting.
+While quantitative measurements can be taken with more simplistic apps and programs, we depend on Salesforce, our CRM of choice, for essentially all of our SDR metrics and reporting.

 3. Appointment completion rates

-The number of sales appointments our SDRs set is important, but we are primarily concerned with how many appointments are actually completed.
-We can learn more about our customers and get valuable feedback on our outreach methods by looking at the number of accepted meetings.
+The number of sales appointments our SDRs set is important, but we are far more concerned with how many appointments are actually completed.
+After all, set appointments can’t teach us much about our prospects.
+We can get far greater insights about our customers and gain valuable feedback on our outreach methods by looking at the number of accepted meetings.

 SDR Appointments Set Report